-The European Union’s General Data Protection Regulation (GDPR) will be taking effect on May 25, 2018 and will affect SpotMe’s and our customers’ business operations.
+The European Union’s General Data Protection Regulation (GDPR) took effect on May 25, 2018 and affected SpotMe’s and our customers’ business operations.
 More information on GDPR can be found on http://europa.eu/dataprotection.

 As compliance with data protection legislation is crucial for SpotMe’s and our customers’ businesses, SpotMe has taken the following steps with regard to the data processing operations SpotMe carries out in light of the changing privacy legislation framework:

-- External Data Protection Officer appointed by SpotMe; Dr. Christian Rauda is SpotMe Data Protection Officer and can be contacted on firstname.lastname@example.org
+- Data Protection Officer appointed by SpotMe; SpotMe Data Protection Officer can be contacted on firstname.lastname@example.org

 - Detailed Data Breach Notification Policy, Regulatory Request Procedure and other privacy-related policies and procedures compliant with the GDPR requirements;